SNHenderson/spotify-analysis/README.md

 Navigate to https://spotify-data.herokuapp.com/

 Login to Spotify and give the client permissions.
-You will recieve a token.
+You will receive a token.

 On the analysis page, you can load and save more data sets from Spotify, train a model off existing data sets, or predict from a data set based on the model